 As a sector we will collaborate to tackle inequalities by:

-• Improving how we engage with seldom heard young people, particularly those with SEND (and their advocates), from low-income households and ethnically diverse communities (as well as children and young people with two or more characteristics of inequality)
+Engaging with seldom heard young people, particularly those with SEND (and their advocates), from low-income households and ethnically diverse communities to understand and address systemic barriers to participation.

-• Understanding the impact of inequalities on education outcomes and experiences, taking these into account and using insights to inform our language and interventions when designing and delivering a PESSPA response.
+Understanding the impact of inequalities on education outcomes and experiences, and use insights to inform our language and interventions.